nickmanning214/fajita/README.md

 ## Problems that Fajita seeks to solve.

+The problems that Fajita seeks to solve are firstly, to make views and subviews modular/portable.
+Views are not portable when their template contains model attributes.
+For example, if a view's template looks like:

+    `<h1> <%= actor_name %> </h1>`

+then it is not modular because you can't take this view and apply it to something other than an actor.
+An ideal modular view has variable names that don't have model property names embedded into it.
+A good view would be:

+    Backbone.View.extend({
+        template:`<h1> <%= header_content %> </h1>`,
+        events:{
+            "h1 click":function(){
+                //some sort of animation or something
+            }
+        }
+    });

+This view is modular because any model could go to it.
+You just have to find a way to plug a model into this view.

 ### Model variables inside of view templates

 Often you see something like this in Backbone applications: